rainbowdashlabs/sql-java/README.md

 To create a table we need to define the columns with a name, and the required data type.
 You can find the types [here](https://www.w3schools.com/sql/sql_datatypes.asp).
 Some of these types have a `(size)` parameter.
-For String data types this defines the maximum size of the data written in this column.
-However for numeric types it does NOT. `INT(2)` won't restrict the integer value written to this column in any way.
+For String data types this defines the maximum size of the data written in this column, however for numeric types it does NOT. `INT(2)` won't restrict the integer value written to this column in any way.
 This is wrong knowledge spread out widely.
 See the [documentation](https://dev.mysql.com/doc/refman/5.7/en/numeric-type-attributes.html) if you want to know more.